Gonzih/blog.gonzih.me/content/post/2018-09-08-yubikey-ssh-auth-gpg-subkey.markdown

 $ gpg-agent --daemon --enable-ssh-support --write-env-file ~/.gpg-agent-env
 ```

-Or if you are on systemd based system there is a chance that your user already has bunch of systemd sockets enabled for this purpose.
+Or if you are on systemd based system there is a chance that your user already has a bunch of systemd sockets enabled for this purpose.
-One socket that you should be interested is `gpg-agent-ssh.socket`, you can see if its running by running `systemctl --user status gpg-agent-ssh.socket`.
+One socket that you should be interested in is `gpg-agent-ssh.socket`, you can see if its running by running `systemctl --user status gpg-agent-ssh.socket`.

 Add this to your `.bashrc` to initialize env var properly:
 ```bash